-Non-operating loss increased due to the contingent consideration fair value adjustment related to the acquisition of Barletta.
+Non-operating loss increased in the second quarter of Fiscal 2022 compared to the second quarter of Fiscal 2021 due to the contingent consideration fair value adjustment related to the acquisition of Barletta.

-Our effective tax rate was relatively flat in the first quarter of Fiscal 2022 compared to the first quarter of Fiscal 2021 primarily due to the impact of a net favorable benefit in the current year related to stock compensation, offset by an increase to the rate due to consistent tax credits year-over-year and increased income in the current year.
+Our effective tax rate was relatively flat in the second quarter of Fiscal 2022 compared to the second quarter of Fiscal 2021 primarily due to the impact of consistent tax credits compared to prior year over increased income in the current year and net unfavorable expense in the current year related to stock compensation.